dragon-dune/dragon-dune/README.md

 then all players should receive an additional conscription.

-The Orcs may be too powerful, and if this is the case, the Orcs should only be allowed to revive 2 units, instead of 3.
+The Orcs may be too powerful, and if this is the case, the Orcs should only be allowed to revive 2 units for free, instead of 3.

 The Dwarves may be too powerful, and if this is the case the Emperor should receive 1 less gold for each artifact purchased (the 1 gold goes to the bank).